eBay/TasCreed/docs/feature/AdvancedUsage.md

 **from: 0.2.9-RELEASE**

-with the `duration` configured in job or step, if the alive job/task execution time exceeds the duration, the metric can be reported by Tumbler infra, to tell the users there are some slow jobs or tasks.
+with the `duration` configured in job or step, if the alive job/task execution time exceeds the duration, the metric can be reported by TasCreed infra, to tell the users there are some slow jobs or tasks.